jupyter/nbconvert/docs/source/removing_cells.rst

 the cell contents match any of the strings provided in ``patterns``.
 If the contents match any of the patterns, the cell is removed from the notebook.

-For example, execute the following command to convert a notebook to html and remove cells containing only whitespace:
+For example, executing the following command will convert a notebook to html and remove cells containing only whitespace:

 .. code-block:: bash